-A WHOIS attack is an attempt to obtain sensitive information from a domain’s WHOIS database.
+A WHOIS attack attempts to obtain sensitive information from a domain’s WHOIS database.

-Domain registrars save your account information so you don’t have to remember it every time you make a change to your domain.
+Domain registrars save your account information so you don’t have to remember it every time you change your domain.

 And although many website owners trust these websites, there are also dangers.
 If someone acquires your login data through hacking or other means, he or she could use this information to obtain your domain registration details and hijack your domain name.

 A denial of service attack, or DDoS attack, is an attempt to make a web server or website unavailable by overwhelming it with traffic from multiple sources.